lingasc/icebreaker-generator-thanks/README.md

 You might not need icebreakers, but a piece of Keanu trivia a day whiles the long Office Hours away!

 ---
+There's nothing left that I haven't already said, yet words haven't conveyed my gratitude for all your guidance and patience, for pushing me to continue and challenge myself, and the empowerment I've gained from it.
+My thought is that I might do a better job expressing my gratitude by using what you've taught me to make you this.

+---

 ## To Use:
 1. Keep clicking on any button to cycle through until you find an icebreaker you like.